JK-Flip-Flop96/nvim-config/README.md

 [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) - Icons

-[alpha-nvim](https://github.com/goolord/alpha-nvim) - A configurable start screen for NeoVim
+[alpha-nvim](https://github.com/goolord/alpha-nvim) - A configurable start screen for Neovim

 [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) - Gutter signs for git, also used by other plugins for git compatability